Slaley Hall, Near Hexham, Northumberland.

 On another occasion she told me: "I'm not sure it was very good form to enquire about people's bedroom habits.
 They would arrive off various trains and be met and then shown to their rooms.
 The men would immediately spend a lot of time arranging their dogs in the kennels and looking at each other's new cars and doing whatever men do in the gun-rooms and billiard room.
 But we women never said hello to each other until drinks time.
 Then everyone gathered in the morning room, beautifully dressed of course!
 After dinner they went to their rooms and the next morning they always managed to find themselves in the room allocated to them... but there was certainly a lot of movement in between.
 Luckily we had two or three layers of carpeting on the landings so that was all right! ...
 I don't think it was really done ever to discuss anything very serious, you know...
 You, Christopher, would have been very bored!
 You would have said all the wrong things and we would have had to send you away for bad behaviour!
 We'd have put you on the 'milk train' as we said in those days..."

 Latterly Jack's widow, Christine Priestman (née Long), offered an idyllic and tranquil retreat for a hand-picked number of her young cousins the author among them.
-Slaley gradually ceased to be shooting and hunting venue and instead became an important informal conservation area for a wide range of flora and fauna.
+Slaley gradually ceased to be a shooting and hunting venue and instead became an important informal conservation area for a wide range of flora and fauna.

 The text and graphical content of this and linked documents are the copyright of their author and or creator and site designer, Christopher Long, unless otherwise stated.
 No publication, reproduction or exploitation of this material may be made in any form prior to clear written agreement of terms with the author or his agents.